zhaodongsun/contrast-phys/readme.md

 For each .h5 file
 ```
   X.h5
-  ├── imgs  # face videos with cropped faces, shape [N, 128, 128, 3]
+  ├── imgs  # face videos with cropped faces, shape [N, 128, 128, C].
+N is the temporal length.
+C is the color channel, for RGB videos, C=3, for NIR videos, C=1.
-  ├── bvp   # ground truth PPG signal, not for training, only for testing, shape [N]
+  ├── bvp   # ground truth PPG signal, shape [N].
+You may not include it during training.
 ```

  Since Contrast-Phys is an unsuerpvised method, `bvp` is not needed for training.
-You can download one .h5 file example [here](https://1drv.ms/u/s!AtCpzthip8c9-xlaJwlaK2zU6sfn?e=IErMaq).
+You may not include `bvp` in the training set, but `bvp` is needed in the test set for performance evaluation.
+You can download one .h5 file example [here](https://1drv.ms/u/s!AtCpzthip8c9-xlaJwlaK2zU6sfn?e=OH9klk).

 ## Training and testing